Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

 Science is a dynamic and ever-changing field.
 As we get more data, our theories need to be adjusted to accommodate our new findings.
 Occasionally, the system we are using will need some revision also, like altering how animals are organized.
 This is done with the intention of adding distinction and clarity to the system so that more results can be inferred.
 Essentially, an ideal system of classification in science enlightens, not confuses.

-Many people were not happy with it, and how can we blame them?
+Many people were not happy with this decision, and how can we blame them?
 Pluto was a childhood memory that was altered and changes to the status quo are met with resistance.
 And yet, the vote that resulted in Pluto's demotion was because of new objects found in the Kuiper Belt.
 Science was trying to adjust to changing parameters and respond to new findings, just as it should.

 Should science mirror politics like this?
 Certainly we need a discussion about any topic in science, a forum to talk about the merits of certain findings and the lack of others.
 But if that discussion is left to only a handful of individuals, then are we showing a true level of agreement?
 We do need a group of experts to help us make decisions and represent us, but we also need a system that allows for errors and balances.
 It works great for our government because we the people have chosen our representatives to hopefully vote for our best interests.